alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 In **Part 1** (`List`), we contrasted `Map` (`Select`) vs `Bind` (`SelectMany`) on `List<T>`, then built `Maybe<T>`.

+If you read Part 1, you already know the shape: `Bind`/`SelectMany` chains steps, and the monad decides whether the next step runs.
+This post is the same idea, but for explicit errors: `Result<TSuccess, TError>` is like `Maybe<T>`, except the non-success branch carries an error value.

 The `Result` monad lets you sequence computations that can fail.
 You return `Ok(value)` or `Fail(error)`, then compose with `Bind` to propagate the first failure (later steps don’t run; the failure just flows through).[^shortcircuit]

 If you need to accumulate many errors (e.g., form validation), `Result` is not a great fit.
 You _can_ model “many errors” as `Result<T, List<TError>>`, but you have to define the aggregation rules yourself.
 If you have more than two meaningful outcomes (not strictly pass/fail), `Result` isn’t really idiomatic; consider a union/tagged type instead.